DDQXZcp/COMP3310-MQTT-Broker/README.md

 ### Step 1 - Create a VPC with a Public Subnet

 Go to VPC Page, and create a VPC with one Public Subnet.
+Public subnet means it is connected to an internet gateway that provide routes to the internet.

 - Number of AZ = 1
 - Number of Public Subnet = 1